 The Headteacher keeps a record of any pupil who is suspended for a fixed term, or who is permanently excluded.
-The Headteacher completes the relevant documentation and shares it with the Local Authority.
 It is the responsibility of the governing body to monitor the rate of suspensions and exclusions and to ensure that the school policy is administered fairly and consistently.